Buying a new monitor can give a new lease of life to a PC, with a bigger and brighter image, sharper text and more space in which to work.

 Just as with TVs, many people tend to keep their monitors at too high a brightness setting.
 This not only wastes energy, but can also cause eyestrain — particularly if the monitor sits in front of a darker wall, creating an uneven contrast with the rest of the room.

-Windows has a built-in monitor calibration tool that will help here — just click the Start Button, type "calibrate display" into the search box and click calibrate display color.
+Windows has a built-in monitor calibration tool that will help here — just click the Start Button, type "calibrate display" into the search box and click calibrate display colour.
 The tool will walk you through a series of adjustments to alter the monitor’s brightness and contrast settings using its hardware controls, and will also adjust Windows’ own display settings to give the best image.

 On Windows 10, you'll find this by searching for "calibrate display" using Cortana.